thats great, thank you! i've been thinking about this one...is it quite easy to clean the barrel? x

 Anyway, when I got on CC tonight here was this post.
 Flourpots, would you mind sending any helpful tips you have?
 Your work is beautiful.

 I just used her tuturial to make a dog for a cake that I haven't posted yet.
 She's awesome.
 I was able to watch it one time and recreate it without having to look back it it.
+Her instructions made it so easy.

 me too please flourpots